Kirill888/jupyter-ui-poll/notebooks/Examples.md

 inside `with` statement, so that IPython state can be restored to normal once your code is done, even if errors have happened.

-You can supply how many events should be processed everytime you call `ui_poll` function, default is `1`.
-You probably want to use larger value if you have highly interactve widgets that generate a lot of events, like a map, or if your poll frequency is low.
+You can supply how many events should be processed every time you call `ui_poll` function, default is `1`.
+You probably want to use larger value if you have highly interactive widgets that generate a lot of events, like a map, or if your poll frequency is low.
 One should aim for something like 100 events per second.
 If you notice that UI lags and is not responsive try increasing poll frequency and if that is not possible, increase number of UI events you process per